Can You Use Regular Coffee in a Moka Pot for a Perfect Brew?

 2. Using The Correct Coffee-to-Water Ratio

-The coffee-to-water ratio is an important factor to consider when using regular coffee in a moka pot.
+The coffee-to-water ratio is an important factor to consider when using regular coffee in a Moka Pot.

-The default ratio for most moka pots is around 1:7, meaning one part of coffee to seven parts of water.
+The default ratio for most Moka Pots is around 1:7, meaning one part of coffee to seven parts of water.

 However, this can be adjusted depending on personal preference and the type of brew desired.